Curt Smith (baseball)

-Curt Smith (born September 9, 1986, in Willemstad, Curaçao, in the former Netherlands Antilles) is a Dutch former professional baseball first baseman.
-He is also a member of the Dutch national team.
-He was drafted by the St. Louis Cardinals in the 39th round of the 2008 MLB draft.
+Curt Sciene Smith (born September 9, 1986, in Willemstad, Curaçao, in the former Netherlands Antilles) is a Dutch former professional baseball first baseman.
+He also played for the Netherlands national team.
+He was drafted by the St. Louis Cardinals in the 39th round of the 2008 MLB draft after starring for the Maine Black Bears.
+He reached Double-A in the minors leagues.
+He played in independent baseball from 2015 to 2021.

 Career

-Smith attended the University of Maine at Orono, and hit .403 in his final season as a senior.
+Smith attended the University of Maine.
+He hit .403 and was named America East Conference Player of the Year in 2008, his final season for the Maine Black Bears.
+He was inducted into the school's hall of fame in 2014.

 St. Louis Cardinals

-Smith was selected by the St. Louis Cardinals out of the University of Maine in the 39th round (1,175th overall) of the June 2008 First-Year Player Draft.
-At Maine, Smith was named America East Player of the Year in 2008.
-In 2008, Smith played for the Rookie ball Johnson City Cardinals and the Single-A Quad Cities River Bandits.
+Smith was selected by the St. Louis Cardinals in the 39th round (1,175th overall) of the 2008 MLB draft.
+In 2008, Smith played for the Rookie-level Johnson City Cardinals and the Single-A Quad Cities River Bandits.
 In 2009, he was assigned to the Single-A advanced Palm Beach Cardinals, and briefly spent time with the Double-A Springfield Cardinals.
 Smith spent the entire 2010 season with Springfield, and was named a mid-season All-Star.
 On April 3, 2011, Smith was released by the Cardinals organization.
 At the time of his release, Smith was a career .301/.336/.457 hitter in 260 minor league games.

 Miami Marlins

 After spending the remainder of the 2011 season with the Lincoln Saltdogs of the American Association, Smith signed a minor league contract with the Miami Marlins organization on December 16, 2011.
-After spending the season with the Double-A Jacksonville Suns, batting .261 with 9 home runs in 96 games, Smith elected free agency on November 2, 2012.
+He played for the Double-A Jacksonville Sunsin 2012, batting .261 with 9 home runs in 96 games, Smith elected free agency on November 2.

 Minnesota Twins

 On March 15, 2013, Smith signed a minor league contract with the Minnesota Twins organization.
-After hitting .231/.301/.367 with 4 home runs and 19 RBI in 45 games for the Twins' Double-A affiliate, the New Britain Rock Cats, Smith was released on July 4, 2013.
+After hitting .231/.301/.367 with 4 home runs and 19 RBI in 45 games for the Twins' Double-A affiliate, the New Britain Rock Cats, he was released on July 4.

 St. Louis Cardinals (second stint)

-After spending the remainder of the 2013 season with the Lincoln Saltdogs, for whom he also played in 2011, Smith signed a minor league contract with his original organization, the St. Louis Cardinals, on January 18, 2014.
+After spending the remainder of the 2013 season with the Lincoln Saltdogs, Smith signed a minor league contract with the Cardinals on January 18, 2014.
 Smith spent the season with the Double-A Springfield Cardinals, slashing .262/.322/.397 with 11 home runs and 52 RBI in 114 games.